Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field theories: Discussions and Future outlook

 \subsection{What causes the quantum phase transition?}

-As we have shown explicitly, the sixth order derivative term leads to QPT.
-It is expected that the QPT should be accompanied by a fundamental change in the ground state properties of the system.
+As we have shown explicitly, NNN coupling term leads to QPT.
+It is expected that QPT should be accompanied by a fundamental change in the ground state properties of the system.
 To go about understanding this, in Fig.~(\ref{Fig:wavefunction}), we have plotted the ground state wave function of the system as a function of position (lattice point).
-For small $m$, the wave-function peaks near the boundary, however, for higher $m$ the wave-function is more dispersed and peaks at the center.
+For small $m$, the wave-function peaks near the boundary, however, for higher $m$ the wave-function is more dispersed and peaks at the centre.

-Recalling the results plotted in Fig.~(\ref{Fig:energy}) that above the critical values of $P = 0.17$, several $m$ have zero energy and that the wave-function peaks at the center the following physical picture emerges: For small $P$, there exists only one ($m=0$) zero mode, however, as $P$ increases the number of zero modes increase.
-This constitutes a fundamental change in the behavior of the system and hence leading to a phase transition.
+Recalling the results plotted in Fig.~(\ref{Fig:energy}), above the critical point $P = 0.17$, several $m$ have zero modes and the wave-function peaks at the centre.
+The following physical picture emerges: For small $P$, there exists only one ($m=0$) zero mode, however, as $P$ increases the number of zero modes increase.
+This constitutes a fundamental change in the behaviour of the system and hence leading to a phase transition.
+It is quite clear that for the case of NNN coupling, the ground state wave function is changing for each $m$ values and contribution is coming mainly from the bulk of the system.
+This change in the wave function is responsible for the accumulation of large number of zero modes in the system see Fig. (\ref{Fig:energy}) for each values of $m$.
+Hence, the phase transition reported in this work is purely driven by NNN coupling and large number of zero modes at any non-zero $P$ values implies the presence of degenerate ground states and triggers QPT--- system becomes gap-less \cite{unanyan2005,Barthel2006,eisert2007}.